DecisionsDev/odm-docker-kubernetes/contrib/vault/README.md

    * [Vault client](https://developer.hashicorp.com/vault/install)
    * [Helm v3](https://helm.sh/docs/intro/install/)
    * [Kustomize](https://github.com/kubernetes-sigs/kustomize/releases)
    * Operational Decision Manager on Container 8.12.0.1

 > Note: This documentation has been tested with a HashiCorp evaluation instance.
 We assume that the procedure will remain the same for the commercial product.

+In this documentation will do the assumption that :
+   * Vault Server is installed in the vault namespace.
+   * ODM will be installed in the odm namespace.

 # Setup an Harshicorp vault with ODM on Kubernetes
 # Configure connection between the Vault server and the Kubernetes resources